 - If prophylactic pelvic lymph node dissection (PLND) improves survival in patients at high risk of recurrence following inguinal lymph node dissection (ILND).

-400 patients will be recruited (200 from UK sites; 200 US & European sites) over a 5 year period.
 In randomisation 1 (InPACT-neoadjuvant), dependent on disease burden strata, patients are allocated to one of three initial treatment arms:

 - Standard surgery (ILND) – no neoadjuvant treatment;

 - Neoadjuvant chemotherapy followed by ILND; or

 In randomisation 2 (InPACT-pelvis), patients at high risk of relapse (based on histological interpretation of the ILND specimen) are randomised to either:

 Patients in both arms will also receive adjuvant chemoradiotherapy, if not already received in the neoadjuvant setting.

 - Dr Steve Nicholson (Study Chair), c/o ICR-CTSU

 - Dr Curtis Pettaway (US Co-Chair), MD Anderson Cancer Centre, Houston, TX, USA